-- Assistant dean of faculty, or designate (voting);
+- Associate Dean of Faculty, or designate (voting);

-- Two faculty selected by the chair from the home faculty’s tenured and continuing faculty, both of whom must be of equal or where possible higher rank than the candidate (voting); and
+- Two (2) faculty selected by the Chair from the home faculty’s Tenured faculty, both of whom must be of equal or where possible higher rank than the candidate (voting); and

 Peer Review Process

 In making its evaluation, the Faculty Peer Review Committee will consider the following:

 - the Application for Promotion of Rank or Application for Tenure;